 - a.
 FAA, FAA-contract and NF-OBS Stations.
 There are two major classes of automated surface weather observing systems used at FAA, FAA-contract, and NF-OBS sites: Automated systems with SPECI capability and automated systems without SPECI capability.
 The augmentation and backup of these systems are described in the next two chapters for all FAA, FAA-contract, and NF-OBS site personnel.

 - (1) Automated systems with SPECI capability.

 - (a) Automated Surface Observing System (ASOS) is a type of automated surface weather observing system developed through a joint FAA/NWS/DOD agreement.
-FAA ASOSs are installed at designated airports and maintained by the NWS to meet FAA requirements.
-There are three configurations of ASOS.
-The first contains at least one of each of the following sensors:
+ASOSs are installed at designated airports and maintained by the NWS to meet FAA requirements.
+ASOS contains at least one of each of the following sensors:

-- (i) Wind sensor.
+- (i) Wind speed and direction sensor.

 - (ii) Visibility sensor.

 - (iii) Precipitation identification sensor.

 - (iv) Cloud height indicator sensor.

 - (v) Temperature and dew point sensors.

 - (vi) Pressure sensors.

 - (vii) Precipitation accumulation sensor.

-- (viii) (Format correctly)

-- (b) The second ASOS configuration which includes the FAA Automated Weather Sensor System (AWSS) has a freezing precipitation sensor in addition to all of the above sensors.
-The third configuration has a thunderstorm/lightning sensor.
-Systems without individual lightning sensors will get thunderstorm reporting via the Automated Lightning Detection and Reporting System (ALDARS).
-Many sites have an ASOS/ATIS Interface Unit (AAIU) which provides the capability to broadcast current weather from the ASOS over the ATIS ground-to-air radio when the tower is closed.
+- (b) ASOS may also include a freezing precipitation sensor in addition to all of the above sensors and thunderstorm reporting via the Automated Lightning Detection and Reporting System (ALDARS).
+Many sites have an ASOS/ATIS Interface Unit (AAIU) which provides the capability to broadcast current weather from the ASOS over the ATIS/AFIS ground-to-air radio when the tower/FSS is closed.
 ASOS may also have an interface to new generation RVR equipment.
-See Chapter 9.
-Runway Visual Range (RVR).
+See Chapter 9, Runway Visual Range (RVR).

 - (c) AWOS-Type FA-29600 -Is an AWOS modified by the FAA to report METAR/SPECI data.